This article discusses what credit score you need for a personal loan solely based on the FICO credit scoring model.

 Credit scores help determine not only whether you can get a loan but also how much you’ll pay in interest.

-Typically, if you’re applying for a personal loan, you’ll want a credit score of 660 or higher.
+Typically, the credit score for a personal loan that you’ll want to aim for is 660 or higher.
 More on why this is important in a minute.

 Your credit history shows whether you’ve been paying your bills on time.
 If you are late by 30 days or more, your credit score could take a hit.
-Forgetting to pay a bill is quite easy, so be sure to mark your calendar with due dates so you never miss a payment.
+Forgetting to pay a bill can be easy, so be sure to mark your calendar with due dates so you never miss a payment.

 The amount of credit you use based on your approved credit limit is what’s known as the credit utilization ratio.
 To keep your credit score high, it’s recommended you use no more than 30% of your total credit allotment.
 So, if you have a total of $10,000 in available credit, try to keep your credit card balance to $3,000 or less.